 Yes, you read that correctly.
 When Guy says the magic words “You go girl!” he becomes SheZow the superhero.

 There is no doubt this superhero character will confuse kids.
 Children desire to be just like superheroes and will mimic a superhero’s every action, even to the point of dressing up in costumes to resemble the characters as much as possible.
 It won’t be long before little boys are saying, “I want to be a girl, so I can help people and save the world!”

 That’s right, we wouldn’t want boys to admire girls and women who work to help others.
 Take that, lousy Girl Scouts!

 As for the show itself, I’ve only seen the pilot episode that debuted this past weekend.
 The show seems a bit tame to me—not bad, but not “Animaniacs”-style hilarity.
 Guy reminds me of Johnny Test somewhat, as does the villain in the pilot, a pint-size Mr. Freeze-like bad guy.
 The Flash animation also looks decent enough (for Flash, anyway).
 There’s also a lot of “she-” puns in the pilot episode, something I assume will be a bit lessened in future episodes.
 I also assume we’ll see SheZow’s backstory/legacy fleshed out more as the show goes on, including the aspects of SheZow’s powers/gear.
-Finally, no, Guy doesn’t physically become, or self-identify as, a girl—he’s just dressed like one.
-Guy even tries to alter his voice to a higher pitch when speaking at a SheZow fan club convention.
+Finally, Guy doesn’t self-identify as a girl.
+Guy does try to to alter his voice to a higher pitch when speaking at a SheZow fan club convention.

 While I don’t think this show will become a massive hit like The Hub’s top show, “My Little Pony: Friendship Is Magic,” I don’t expect it to suffer a quick death a la the late, lamented “Whatever Happened to Robot Jones?”